Alexav3/BayManagement/my-app/README.md

 2. Navigate into the project directory: cd BayManagement/my-app

-3.Open `index.html` in your browser to use the app.
+3. Open `index.html` in your browser to use the app.

 > **Note:** If you're using a backend and database, ensure the server is running and connected before use.